Recommendations to rail network both sides of the border could take 25 years to complete, report states

-All-Island Strategic Rail Review recommends restoration of line from Londonderry to Portadown to 'greatly improve intercity connectivity' from the north west to Belfast and Dublin
+All-Island Strategic Rail Review recommends restoration of Londonderry to Portadown line to 'greatly improve intercity connectivity' from the north west to Belfast and Dublin

-BBC News NI has seen a draft report of the All-Island Strategic Rail Review which was completed in the autumn of 2022.

-However, due to no functioning government at Stormont, the review can't be signed off and published.

-The review was announced in 2021 and asked members of the public how the rail network across Ireland could be improved by promoting sustainable inter-city connectivity, enhancing regional and rural accessibility, supporting balanced regional development and fostering economic activity.
+Irish minister for transport, Eamon Ryan, brought the draft report of the first all-island strategic rail review (AISRR) to cabinet on Tuesday.

+The review was announced in 2021 and has 30 recommendations on developing a rail network for the benefit of commuters, businesses and communities on both sides of the border.

-One of the 30 recommendations will be the restoration of the train line between Londonderry to Portadown and then onto Letterkenny in Co Donegal.
+One of the recommendations is the restoration of the train line between Londonderry to Portadown and then onto Letterkenny in Co Donegal.

 According to the report, this would "link the large towns of Strabane, Omagh and Dungannon to the rail network" and "greatly improve intercity connectivity" from the north west to Belfast and Dublin.